Habtamu-ai/MechaCar_Statistical_Analysis/README.md

 ## T-Tests on Suspension Coils

+An RScript is written for t-test that compares all manufacturing lots against mean PSI of the population (5 pt) An RScript is written for three t-tests that compare each manufacturing lot against mean PSI of the population (10 pt) There is a summary of the t-test results across all manufacturing lots and for each lot (5 pt)

 ## Study Design: MechaCar vs Competition
 The statistical study design has the following:
 A metric to be tested is mentioned (5 pt)